Revival of the Hebrew language: Background

 Within each of these groups, there also existed different subsets of pronunciation.
 For example, differences existed between the Hebrew used by Polish Jewry and that of Lithuanian Jewry and of German Jewry.

 In the fifty years preceding the start of the revival process, a version of spoken Hebrew already existed in the markets of Jerusalem.
-The Sephardic Jews who spoke Ladino or Arabic and the Ashkenazi Jews who spoke Yiddish needed a common language for commercial purposes.
+The Sephardic Jews who spoke Judaeo-Spanish or Arabic and the Ashkenazi Jews who spoke Yiddish needed a common language for commercial purposes.
 The most obvious choice was Hebrew.
 Although Hebrew was spoken in this case, it was not a native mother tongue, but more of a pidgin.

 The linguistic situation against which background the revival process occurred was one of diglossia, when two languages—one of prestige and class and another of the masses—exist within one culture.
 In Europe, this phenomenon has waned, starting with English in the 16th century, but there were still differences between spoken street language and written language.
 Among the Jews of Europe, the situation resembled that of the general population, but with: